evhub/coconut/DOCS.md

 If you prefer [IPython](http://ipython.org/) to the normal Python shell, Coconut can also be used as an IPython extension.
 The line magic `%load_ext coconut` will provide access to the `%coconut` and `%%coconut` magics.
 The `%coconut` line magic will run a line of Coconut with default parameters, whereas the `%%coconut` block magic will take command-line arguments on the first line, and run any Coconut code provided in the rest of the cell with those parameters.

-## II.
-Syntax
+## Operators

 ### Lambdas

-Coconut provides an alternative to Python's `lambda` statements in favor of a simple, Coffee-style `->` operator.
+Coconut provides the simple, clean `->` operator as an alternative to Python's `lambda` statements.
 The operator has the same precedence as the old statement.

+##### Rationale

+In Python, lambdas are ugly and bulky, requiring the entire word `lambda` to be written out every time one is constructed.
+This is fine if in-line functions are very rarely needed, but in functional programming in-line functions are an essential tool.

 ##### Python Docs